LegitCirtuitz/cmdrcli/docs/blog/posts/2026-05-09-cmdrdocslaunch.md

 # Launching Commandr CLI Docs!

 I am happy to announce that today is the **OFFICIAL Release** for the Commandr CLI Documentation!
-categories:
-  - Update
-  - Release
----

-# Launching Commandr CLI Docs!

-I am happy to announce that today is the **OFFICIAL Release** for the Commandr CLI Documentation!

 ## What to expect